-The UM Student Counseling Center is a centrally administered program with private offices separate from all of the schools on campus.
-None of the professional staff in the Center have teaching responsibilities.
-We are also not a training site for any of the schools.
+The UMB Student Counseling Center is a centrally administered program with private offices separate from all of the schools on campus.

 There are laws and ethical standards protecting your confidentiality.

-The Counseling Center is generally required to obtain your written authorization before disclosing any information about you.
-The required release of information form is available for download here.
+The center is generally required to obtain your written authorization before disclosing any information about you.
+Please click download to access the release of information form.

-Counseling records are stored in a locked file cabinet and no one outside of the Center is permitted access to them.
-Records are shredded seven years after your last contact with the Counseling Center.
-Computer data records are maintained in a secure, electronic database.
-No one outside of the Counseling Center is permitted access to your records.
+Counseling records and related data are maintained in a secure, electronic database.
+No one outside of the center is permitted access to your records.

-Your confidentiality when using Counseling Center services is protected but it is not absolute.
-There are some exceptions under the law when we are required to share information about you.
+Your confidentiality when using UMB Student Counseling Center services is protected, but it is not absolute.
+There are exceptions under the law when we are required to share information about you.
 While this is not a complete list, some of the most common exceptions to confidentiality are the following:

-- Imminent Harm to Self - If a staff member has reason to believe that you are in danger of physically harming yourself, s/he may have to contact a family member or another person who may be able to keep you safe, or may have to make an involuntary referral to a hospital.
+- Imminent harm to self: If a staff member has reason to believe you are in danger of physically harming yourself, they may have to contact a family member or another person who may be able to keep you safe, or may have to make an involuntary referral to a hospital.

-- Imminent Harm to Others - If a staff member has reason to believe that you are seriously threatening physical violence against another person, or if you have a history of physically violent behavior, and if s/he believes that you are an actual threat to the safety of another person, s/he may be required to take some action (such as contacting the police, notifying the other person, seeking involuntary hospitalization, or some combination of these actions) to insure that the other person is protected.
+- Imminent harm to others: If a staff member has reason to believe you are seriously threatening physical violence against another person, or if you have a history of physically violent behavior, and if they believe you are an actual threat to the safety of another person, they may be required to take some action (such as contacting the police, notifying the other person, seeking involuntary hospitalization, or some combination of these actions) to ensure that the other person is protected.

-- Child Abuse or Elder Abuse - If you report anything about a child under the age of 18 being abused or neglected, or a vulnerable adult being abused or neglected, present or past, we are required to make a report to Child Protective Services or Adult Protective Services.
+- Child abuse or vulnerable adult abuse: If you report anything about a child under the age of 18 being abused or neglected, or a vulnerable adult being abused or neglected, present or past, we are required to make a report to Child Protective Services or Adult Protective Services.

-If you have any questions concerning the UM Student Counseling Center’s policies and practices concerning confidentiality please do not hesitate to call the Director, Emilia K. Petrillo, LCSW-C at 410-328-8404.
+If you have any questions concerning the UMB Student Counseling Center’s policies and practices concerning confidentiality, please do not hesitate to call the executive director, Emilia K. Petrillo, LCSW-C, at 410-328-8404.